guyikcgg/UniversalShellBuilder/README.md

 # UniversalShellBuilder
 A library for building your own shell on any platform/microcontroller.

-##Motivation
+## Motivation
+> You do not really understand something unless you can explain it to your grandmother.

+-- Albert Einstein

 It is very common wanting to send some real-time commands to a our microcontroller (uC) when developing a project.
-Maybe we just want to veryfy that a task is being done, or we want to request some direct actions.
+Maybe we just want to verify that a task is being done, or we want to request some direct actions.

 I have had to perform this task a couple of times, for different projects on different microcontrollers.
 For this reason, I am writing this library, which should meet the following requirements: